EduardoLemos567/WebRazorAuthorizationSystem/README.md

 and the Admin (single staff user with all power for configurations).

 Since i learned that claims can be stored per identity as well per role.
-When a identity user logs in, all the claims from the user are concatenated with the roles claims.
+When a identity logs in, all the claims from the user are concatenated with the roles claims.

 This is perfect for a permission model where a identity and a role can have different sets of permissions.
 For example: you can have your staff user without any custom permission, and add/remove him to a role where